TrademarkTrademark

 3. Customer-Owned Bucket: If state is stored in a customer-owned bucket, the data resides directly within the customer's infrastructure, potentially negating the need for a separate export step from Scalr.

-Scalr gives you a managed backend that encrypts state, versions it, and locks it during runs.
-If that doesn't fit, you can disable it per workspace and use an external backend, or on Enterprise keep Scalr's management features while the state lives in your own bucket.
-Pick the setup that matches how your team handles infrastructure as code.
+The Scalr-managed backend encrypts state, keeps a version history, and locks state during runs.
+If that doesn't fit your needs, you can disable it per workspace and point Terraform at an external backend instead.
+On the Enterprise plan you can also keep Scalr's management features while the state itself lives in a bucket you own.
+Which option works best depends on how your team handles infrastructure as code and what your compliance requirements are.

 About the author